 The Student Grievance Procedure is to provide a prompt and equitable means for resolving student grievances.
 The grievance procedure may be initiated by a student or group of students who reasonably believe that he/she/they have been subject to unjust action or denied rights that adversely affect his/her/their status, rights, or privileges as a student.
-The grievance procedure is detailed in District Administrative Regulation E-55 which is available in the Student Services Office and the Office of College Compliance to any student or applicant to the college.

-This grievance procedure does not apply to the challenge process for prerequisites, corequisites, advisories and limitations on enrollment; alleged violations of sexual harassment; actions dealing with student discipline; alleged discrimination on the basis of ethnic group identification, religion, age, sex, color, sexual orientation, physical or mental disability; or an appeal for residency decision; or to eligibility, disqualification or reinstatement of financial aid.
+The grievance procedure is detailed in District Administrative Regulation E-55 which is available in the Student Services Office and the Office of College Compliance (OCC) to any student or applicant to the college.
+This grievance procedure does NOT apply to the challenge process for prerequisites, corequisites, advisories and limitations on enrollment; alleged violations of sexual harassment; actions dealing with student discipline; alleged discrimination on the basis of ethnic group identification, religion, age, sex, color, sexual orientation, physical or mental disability; or an appeal for residency decision; or to eligibility, disqualification or reinstatement of financial aid; issues related to freedom of the press, employee discipline, challenges of district policies, or financial claims against the district.